-It thus emerges that in the Sephardic Diaspora, the Sabbatean crisis did not sever continuity between the normative Messianic idea of the 16th century and the affinity for Zion of the 17th and 18th centuries:
+It thus emerges that the Sabbatean crisis in the Sephardic Diaspora did not sever the continuity between the normative messianic idea of the sixteenth century and the affinity for Zion of the seventeenth and eighteenth centuries.

-I refer to Rabbis Abraham Azoulay, Saadia Chouraqui, Yaakov Culi, Shalom Sharabi, Hayim de la Rosa, Haïm Joseph David Azoulay, Raphael Immanuel ben Abraham Hai Ricchi, Haim Ben Attar, Yehouda Ayache and Sephardic Chief Rabbi of Eretz Israel Yaakov Moshe Ayash; and Zionism and the Zionist idea in the 19th and 20th centuries: Rabbis Judah Bibas, Judah Alkalai, Shmuel Abbo, David Ben-Shimon, Mordekhai Attiya, Moshe Kalfon Hacohen, Chaim Hezekiah Medini, Chaim Shvilly, David Cohen Scali, Chaim Beliah, Ben-Zion Meir Hai Uziel, Yaakov Moshe Toledano, Abraham Taviv, Yosef Renassia, Abraham Almaliah, Amram Aburbeh, Ovadia Hedaya, Yitzhak Nissim, Eliyahu Pardes, Joseph Mashash, Levi Nahmani, Israel Abuhatzeira (the Baba Sali), Yitzhak Abuhatzeira (the Baba Haki), Yeshayahu Meshorer, Hayyim David Halevi, Haïm Houri, Meir Mazuz, Michael Cherbite, Meir Zini and Yehouda Léon Askenazi (Manitou)).
-In this context, we should also mention Prof. Abraham Shalom Yehuda, whose life and research express a combination of Jewish Diasporas and a special Zionist approach accordingly.
-Moreover, the years considered to have “Messianic potential” (especially those that fell during the sixth millennium since Creation: 1240; 1540; 1648; 1740-1781; 1840) were viewed differentially by Ashkenazim—who perceived them as a comprehensive objective—and Sephardim, who considered them milestones in a process that reveals Redemption gradually.
-As such, the former reacted to Messianic crises with disappointment that even led to apostasy, while the latter saw them as desirable and anticipated them enthusiastically.
-The Sabbatean Syndrome permeated academic research, obscuring differentiation between the normative Messianic idea and the chaotic and apocalyptic variety, having emasculated the former manipulatively, emphasizing the chaotic narrative over the normative one.
-In this manner, it succeeded in politicizing research by creating intellectual battering rams that label researchers as “Messianists” and compiling aggregates of Messianism-free historical theses to achieve “normalization of history.”
-Israeli academic research is characterized by a dialectic and paradoxical trend: On the one hand, it renders the Messianic idea mythical, allegorical, abstract and metaphysical, while on the other, it normalizes and secularizes the Zionist idea, cleansing it of all redemption-oriented “thorns.”
-Thus, academic research seeks to obscure the dualism between normative and chaotic Messianism, thereby normalizing the history of the Zionist Enterprise and according it the character of a national liberation movement—one of many that existed in the Modern Era.
-There is no doubt that these measures were spearheaded by Gershom Scholem, whose entire Messianic conception was crisis-oriented.
-Scholem’s works were criticized sharply by researchers and intellectuals alike.
-Especially prominent was the pointed critique by Shabbatai Ben-Dov, that focused primarily on distortion of the concept of Redemption in Scholem’s writings, as well as on Scholem’s attraction to anarchistic mysticism and his abhorrence of political Messianism.
-Equally critical was Prof. Eliezer Schweid, who invalidated Scholem’s philosophy and his view of Kabbala as a central theme that turns the wheels of history.
-He was strongly supported by Kabbala and history scholars, who claimed that his study was pure scientific research, whereas in actuality the Sabbatean Syndrome was already evident in their Jewish and political identities.
+I refer to Rabbis Abraham Azoulay, Saadia Chouraqui, Yaakov Culi, Shalom Sharabi, Hayim de la Rosa, Haïm Joseph David Azoulay, Raphael Immanuel ben Abraham Hai Ricchi, Haim Ben Attar, Yehouda Ayache and Sephardic Chief Rabbi of Eretz Israel Yaakov Moshe Ayash and Zionism and the Zionist idea in the nineteenth and twentieth centuries: Rabbis Judah Bibas, Judah Alkalai, Shmuel Abbo, David Ben-Shimon, Mordekhai Attiya, Moshe Kalfon Hacohen, Chaim Hezekiah Medini, Chaim Shvilly, David Cohen Scali, Chaim Beliah, Ben-Zion Meir Hai Uziel, Yaakov Moshe Toledano, Abraham Taviv, Yosef Renassia, Abraham Almaliah, Amram Aburbeh, Ovadia Hedaya, Yitzhak Nissim, Eliyahu Pardes, Joseph Mashash, Levi Nahmani, Israel Abuhatzeira (the Baba Sali), Yitzhak Abuhatzeira (the Baba Haki), Yeshayahu Meshorer, Hayyim David Halevi, Haïm Houri, Meir Mazuz, Michael Cherbite, Meir Zini and Yehouda Léon Askenazi (Manitou).
+In this context, we should also mention Professor Abraham Shalom Yehuda, whose life and research express a combination of Jewish Diasporas and a special Zionist approach accordingly.
+Moreover, the years considered to have ‘messianic potential’ (especially those that fell during the sixth millennium since Creation: 1240; 1540; 1648; 1740-1781; 1840) were viewed differentially by the Ashkenazim, who perceived them as a comprehensive objective, and the Sephardim, who considered them milestones in a gradual process of redemption.
+The former reacted to messianic crises with disappointment that even led to apostasy, while the latter viewed them enthusiastically.
+The ‘Sabbatean syndrome’ permeated academic research, obscuring the difference between the normative messianic idea and the chaotic and apocalyptic variety, indeed emasculating the former and empowering the latter.
+In this manner, it succeeded in politicizing research, labelling researchers as ‘messianists’ and compiling messianism-free historical theses to achieve the ‘normalization of history.’

+Israeli academic research is characterized by dialectical and paradoxical trends: On the one hand, it renders the messianic idea mythical, allegorical, abstract and metaphysical while, on the other, it normalizes and secularizes the Zionist idea, removing all of its redemption-oriented thorns.
+Thus, academic research seeks to obscure the dualism between normative and chaotic messianism, thereby normalizing the history of the Zionist enterprise and according it the character of a national liberation movement, one of many in the modern era.

+This perspective was spearheaded by Scholem, whose entire messianic conception was crisis-oriented and whose works have been sharply criticized by many researchers and intellectuals.
+Ben-Dov’s pointed critique of Scholem’s concept of redemption, attraction to anarchistic mysticism and abhorrence of political messianism in writings is particularly notable.
+Schweid is equally critical, refuting Scholem’s philosophy and view of the Kabbalah as historically pivotal.
+Scholem has been strongly supported by Kabbalah and historical scholars, who claim that his study was purely scientific, whereas in actuality the ‘Sabbatean syndrome’ was already evident in their Jewish and political identities.